AlexeyPetrenkoOracle/shim-review/README.md

 -------------------------------------------------------------------------------
 All the components for the build are available on OL iso and public yum repositories for Oracle Linux.

-BETA ISO can be downloaded from here: https://www.oracle.com/technetwork/server-storage/linux/downloads/linux-beta-4409163.html
+OL8 Docker container can be downloaded from docker hub

 -------------------------------------------------------------------------------
 Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.